- What account is closing?

 Special Note about Registered Network Devices

-The IRIS Network Policy requires that all machines on our network have at least one system administrator with an active IRIS account.
-After your account closes, you will be removed as the system administrator from any registered devices, and any devices left with no sysadmins will have IRIS network support end.
+The IRIS Network Policy requires that all devices on our network have at least one system administrator with an active IRIS account.
+After your account closes, you will be removed as the system administrator from any registered devices.
+IRIS network support is not provided for any devices without a system administrator with an active IRIS account.
 If there are any devices that will be affected by your account closure, they will be listed in the warning email you received.
 It is up to you or your group to submit a network update form to update the sysadmins for any devices that are still being used by your group.

 Can I keep using my @eecs or @cs.berkeley.edu email addresses?